gomorpheus/morpheus-docs/integration_guides/vmware.rst

 VMware vCenter
 ==============

 VMware is a very common cloud integration choice supported by {morpheus}.
 They have provided a top notch virtualization solution and one might argue pioneered the virtualization space altogether.
-As such, many companies utilize this technology and all the features that come with it, so {morpheus} covers a broad feature set in Vcenter.
+As such, many companies utilize this technology and all the features that come with it, so |morpheus| covers a broad feature set in Vcenter.

 === Features